protestContest/statsheet/README.md

 ## Stat DSL

 The `res/Stats` resource is interesting.
+(Some would say "overengineered"; I would say "interesting".)
 It allows defining stats by name and calculation with a simple stack-based expression language.
 The `PackStats` resource tool parses the file, including parsing the expressions into bytecode, and packs them into a specific resource format.

 ```
 Level = 6